Ashtead supports the redevelopment of BP’s Quad 204

 This new approach to the installation and integrity management of subsea systems was developed by Ashtead Technology as part of its range of value-added services to significantly reduce risk and cost in subsea operations.

-Allan Pirie, chief executive of Ashtead Technology said: “Whilst subsea structures look robust and are designed to last decades, they can be easily damaged during installation and incorrect orientation can lead to stress on flowlines and jumpers.
+Allan Pirie, Ashtead Technology CEO, said: “Whilst subsea structures look robust and are designed to last decades, they can be easily damaged during installation and incorrect orientation can lead to stress on flowlines and jumpers.

 “In today’s increasingly harsh exploratory environments, data is key – it allows us to ensure subsea structures are installed to meet the differing complexities of developments around the world, offering long-term reliability and safety.